ThivRajan/React-Plate/README.md

 # Routing Plate

-This project is meant to be used as a template for React apps with TypeScript & routing.
+This branch project is meant to be used as a template for React apps with TypeScript & routing.
 See all the branches for other React boilerplates.

 ## Getting Started with Routing Plate